 It is to be removed.

 Destroyed.
 Church and cemetery.
 The place is to be made sweet again.
 Use fire, use brimstone.
 Use whatever you need to get rid of it.

 Pure is Andrew Miller’s sixth novel and it won him the 2011 Costa Book of the Year award.
 The judges praised it as a “structurally and stylistically flawless historical novel.”
-Miller deftly avoids some of the biggest failings I see in many historical novels – the author’s tendency to want to drown readers in period detail and factual information and then to make their characters speak in a kind of cod ‘period language’.
+I’m not going to argue with that assessment.

 Miller avoids the mistake made by so many historical fiction authors who load up their narrative with too much info gleaned from research.
 What we get in Pure is plenty of detail about clothes, food and daily domestic life of the period but it’s seamlessly woven into the narrative.
 Pure is so magnificently atmospheric it reminded me at times of the early scenes in Patrick Sushkind’s Perfume,

 But then we get the additional layering of the parallel between the hell of the graveyard and the hell that is to follow in the Revolution.
 Ultimately there is a sense of optimism at the end where flowers once more bloom again in the now empty cemetery and sunlight filters through the broken roof of the church to illuminate the darkness.

 Andrew Miller gained his MA in creative writing through the prestigious programme at the University of East Anglia.
 He went on to complete a PhD in critical and creative writing at Lancaster University.